In This Apportionment Lottery, the House Always Wins

 \section{Introduction}

 The Constitution of the United States says that \begingroup \leftmargini{-2.65mm} \begin{quote} ``Representatives [in the US House of Representatives] shall be apportioned among the several States according to their respective numbers, counting the whole number of persons in each State \dots'' \end{quote} \endgroup These ``respective numbers,'' or populations, of the states are determined every decade through the census.
 For example, on April 1, 2020, the population of the United States was 331,108,434, and the state of New York had a population of 20,215,751.
 New York therefore deserves 6.105\% of the 435 seats in the House, which is 26.56 seats, for the next ten years.

-The puzzle of apportionment is what to do about New York's 0.56 seat\emdash{}in this round of apportionment it was rounded down to 0, and New York lost its 27th seat\emdash{}or, more generally, how to allocate fractional seats.
-This mathematical question has riveted the American political establishment since the country's founding~\citep{Szpir10}.
+The puzzle of apportionment is what to do about New York's 0.56 seat\emdash{}in this round of apportionment it was rounded down to 0, and New York lost its 27th seat.

-In 1792, Congress approved a bill that would enact an apportionment method proposed by Alexander Hamilton,\footnote{In fact, the bill was vetoed by George Washington and Hamilton's method was only adopted in 1850.} the first secretary of the treasury and star of the eponymous musical.
+The mathematical question of how to allocate these fractional seats has riveted the American political establishment since the country's founding~\citep{Szpir10}.
+In 1792, Congress approved a bill that would enact an apportionment method proposed by Alexander Hamilton, the first secretary of the treasury and star of the eponymous musical.
 If we denote the \emph{standard quota} of state $i$ by $q_i$ ($q_i=26.56$ in the case of New York in 2020), Hamilton's method allocates to each state its \emph{lower quota} $\lfloor q_i \rfloor$ (26 for NY).
 Then, Hamilton's method goes through the states in order of decreasing \emph{residue} $q_i-\lfloor q_i\rfloor$ (0.56 for NY) and allocates an additional seat to each state until all house seats are allocated.

-As sensible as Hamilton's method appears, it repeatedly led to bizarre results, which became known as \emph{apportionment paradoxes}. \begin{description}\item[The Alabama paradox:] Using the 1880 census results, the chief clerk of the Census Office calculated the apportionment according to Hamilton's method for all House sizes between 275 and 350, and discovered that, as the size increased from 299 to 300, Alabama lost a seat.
+As sensible as Hamilton's method appears, it repeatedly led to bizarre results, which became known as \emph{apportionment paradoxes}. \begin{description} \item[The Alabama paradox:] Using the 1880 census results, the chief clerk of the Census Office calculated the apportionment according to Hamilton's method for all House sizes between 275 and 350, and discovered that, as the size increased from 299 to 300, Alabama lost a seat.
 In 1900, the Alabama paradox reappeared, this time affecting Colorado and Maine.